 Happy Friday!
 Happy weekend!
-Hope you all took advantage of the gorgeous summer weather and spent the last weekend of summer lounging on the beach.
+Hope you all took advantage of the gorgeous summer weather and spent last weekend lounging on the beach.
 That’s what some of my friends and I decided to do.

 We needed my brother to drive us to the beautiful Carolina coast, so Bobbi and I started talking about all the bikini clad babes that would most definitely be sunbathing on the beach.
 It didn’t take long before he volunteered to take us.
 Bobbi and I are two smart critters!

 I called Sonar and invited her to come along.
 I heard she was a plucky sort and thought she might like to join me on one of my adventures.
 She was very happy to be included, and was at my front door ready to go right on time!

 I thought it would be fun to have two hunky men accompany us womenfolk to the beach.
 I checked with Matthew and Anthony to see if they were free, and much to my delight, they were!
 I asked them if they would mind if a squirrel joined us.
 I know there are many cats who cannot help themselves – when they see a squirrel they have to chase it.
 The boys assured me they would respect my friend and not chase her.
 With that all settled, we piled in the car and headed for fun in the sun!